Steriva/MfM_Assignment/README.md

 # MfM_Assignment
 This repository contains some codes for the Course 'Modelling from Measurements'.
-The assignment has been divided into three main exercises:
+The assignment has been divided into two main exercises:
 1. Population Data: perform DMD (standard and optimized version) and model discovery on a given dataset.
 2. Neural Networks for reaction-diffusion, Kuramoto-Sivashinsky  and Lorenz equations.

+Moreover, an extra-code on the application of SYNDy to the Point Kinetics equations is present.

 ### How to use it
 The problems have been solved either in MATLAB or in Python.
 The scripts are all self-consistent and they are able to call the necessary auxiliary files.